SKY-AK05/Annotation_check/README.md

 *   [ ] **Enhanced Visualization**: Implement more detailed feedback visualization options, such as heatmaps for polygon deviation or vector fields for keypoint drift.
 *   [ ] **CI/CD**: Add GitHub Actions for automated testing (unit and integration tests) and linting to ensure code quality and stability.
 *   [ ] **Web Worker Integration**: Move heavy-duty file parsing and evaluation logic into a Web Worker to ensure the UI remains 100% responsive even with very large datasets.

+For a detailed breakdown of our strategic improvement plan, including technical feasibility and long-term vision, please see our complete [Feature Roadmap document](./features.md).

 ## 🤝 Contributing